 Homeopathy can be a difficult treatment modality to understand.
 If you’ve never tried it, you might wonder how exactly those little pellets can be so effective.
 But many people find them to be just that.

 In fact, approximately 100 million Europeans use homeopathic medicines—and even more in India.
 In France, homeopathy is the leading alternative medicine, and a good portion of Italians who use homeopathic remedies do so for pain relief.
 (Find more information about homeopathy’s popularity here.)

-“When it works, it’s the closest thing to magic that I’ve seen,” says Dr. Melissa Gastellum, naturopathic doctor at our Los Angeles store.
+“When it works, it’s the closest thing to magic that I’ve seen,” says Dr. Melissa Gastellum, naturopathic doctor who was on staff at our Brentwood store.
 “The trick is finding the right preparation for the person.”
 We spoke more with Dr. Gastellum about how homeopathy can be a helpful addition to your summer first aid.

 Homeopathy is a centuries-old practice that’s based on the concept that “like cures like.”
 Founder Samuel Hahnemann believed that by introducing a catalyst similar to the symptom, your body’s healing response would kick into high gear and speed up the natural process of getting rid of the sickness.

 “Take an onion—if you’re chopping one, your symptoms are going to be itchy, burning eyes and runny nose,” says Dr. Gastellum.
 Sound kind of like allergy symptoms?
 “The theory is that if you take onion in a minute dose, it will match your symptoms and help you resolve the issues.
 So for people with allergies, they may do well taking homeopathic onion, Allium cepa.”
 (Find Boiron’s Allium cepa at Pharmaca.)